jsbots/AutoFish/README.md

 Fishing zone is a resizable and movable area in the water where your bobber might land.
 The bot looks for the bobber only in this area.

 You can change the dimensions of this zone by clicking on **"Set Fishing Zone"** button.
 The application will open the window with your game and you can resize and move it as you like.

+Fishing Zone is an **overlay** window on your screen, so the colors of your character and the colors of some text on your screen will be recognized by it too.
+And because there's surely a red/blue color of some armor on your character - you should avoid it in the Fishing Zone.

 Click **"Check"** button to check whether there's any red/blue colors in the fishing zone.